linebender/rfcs/README.md

 RFCs (requests for comments) provide a way for contributors to propose design changes in a specific way.
 Creating a RFC starts a collaborative process and invites community members to offer feedback and suggest changes or alternative designs.

+**A RFC getting accepted signals "The Linebender community intends to implement this".** Actual implementation may take longer or be ultimately unsucessful, at which point other RFCs should be created.

 The process is loosely-defined for now; this repository has been created to document some of the large changes that are expected to occur starting 2024.
-Hopefully this README should be rewritten before the end of January 2024.
+Hopefully this README should be rewritten before the end of June 2024.

 Unlike other process of the same name, RFCs in Linebender are expected to cover both external features and internal refactorings, at least at first.